-My Nightingale app provides you with different health parameters to measure and track your wellbeing.
+My Nightingale blood test and app provides you with different health parameters to measure and track your wellbeing.
 Among these, the health indicators represent specific aspects of your health and are attuned to reflect how your lifestyle affects them.
 You can read more about what these health indicators are and how they work here.
 In this post, we share how you can improve these indicator results by making small tweaks to your everyday life.

 Cholesterol balance is connected to your heart’s long-term good health.
 Research shows, a combination of diet and exercise helps in maintaining a healthy cholesterol balance.
 For instance, oats which are rich in β-glucan can help in lowering bad LDL-cholesterol, while endurance sports will increase your good HDL-cholesterol.
 Then there are things you probably already know.
 Like, cut down on saturated and trans fats (dairy, meat and fast food) and try replacing them with unsaturated fats (fatty fish, nuts, plant-based oils) and high-fibre foods (vegetables and wholegrain).
 Also, keep an eye on your simple sugars (candy and soft drinks) intake.